Penpot for Startups: Editor's Take

 How does Penpot compare to alternatives?

-Penpot is one of the strongest options in the developer tools category.
-See our full Penpot alternatives comparison to evaluate it against Algolia and Twilio.
+Penpot is one of the strongest options in the developer & it category.
+See our full Penpot alternatives comparison to evaluate it against Google Cloud and Scaleway.

 Should I claim the Penpot startup deal?

-If developer tools is part of your stack, yes.
-The SaaSOffers Penpot deal gives you Free & Open Source — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers Penpot deal gives you Free & Open Source, verified, free to claim, and takes minutes to activate.

 Ready to try Penpot?